PedroShimpa/autocoder-laravel/README.md

 - The auto-coder will then:
   - Create the route, controller, and view.
   - Inspect migrations and models to determine if a database table already exists or needs to be created.

+With this, you only need code the tests and the autocoder make all the other things for you.

+## To the future

+ - The autocoder learn all your existent project and improve this, make corrections, add features and make commits, only with your prompt!

 This approach enables incremental, test-driven automatic programming with Laravel.